leecher1337/mgoodies-skype/emoticons/Docs/emoticons_readme.txt

 Currently there is a lot more work to be done on this plugin, but I wanted to show an initial version, so I could get some feedback.

-Thanks to FYR for the AniSmiley plugin and to Hylke for the nice emoticons.
+Thanks to FYR for the AniSmiley plugin (which this plugin originally used) and to Hylke for the nice emoticons.

 To report bugs/make suggestions, go to the forum thread: http://forums.miranda-im.org/showthread.php?t=17210